ultraJeff/containers-and-ocp-workshop/container-tools.md

 ## An Overview of Container Tools

-In this lab we're going to cover a plethora of container tools available in Red Hat Enterprise Linux (RHEL), including Podman, Buildah, Skopeo, CRIU and Udica.
+In this chapter we're going to cover a plethora of container tools available in Red Hat Enterprise Linux (RHEL), including Podman, Buildah, Skopeo, CRIU and Udica.
 Before we get into the specific tools, it's important to understand how these are tools are provided to the end user in the Red Hat ecosystem.

-The RHEL kernel, systemd, and the container tools, centered around github.com/containers and github.com/cri-o/cri-o, serve as the foundation for both RHEL Server as well as RHEL CoreOS.
-RHEL Server is a flexible, general purpose operating system which can be customized for many different use cases.
-On the other hand, RHEL CoreOS is a minimal, purpose built operating system intended to be consumed within automated environments like OpenShift.
-This lab will specifically cover the tools available in RHEL Server, but much of what you learn is useful with CoreOS which is built from the same bits, but packaged specifically for OpenShift and Edge use cases.
+The RHEL kernel, systemd, and the container tools, centered around [containers](github.com/containers) and [CRI-O](github.com/cri-o/cri-o), serve as the foundation for both **RHEL Server** as well as **RHEL CoreOS**. **RHEL Server** is a flexible, general purpose operating system which can be customized for many different use cases.
+On the other hand, **RHEL CoreOS** is a minimal, purpose built operating system intended to be consumed within automated environments like OpenShift.
+This lab will specifically cover the tools available in **RHEL Server**, but much of what you learn is useful with **RHEL CoreOS** which is built from the same bits, but packaged specifically for OpenShift and Edge use cases.

 Here's a quick overview of how to think about RHEL Server versus RHEL CoreOS:

 1. General Purpose: User -> Podman -> RHEL Server
 2. OpenShift: User -> Kubernetes API -> Kubelet -> CRI-O -> RHEL CoreOS

 In a RHEL Server environment, the end user will create containers directly on the container host with Podman.
-In an OpenShift environment, the end user will create containers through the Kubernetes API - users generally do not interact directly with CRI-O on individual hosts in the cluster.
-Stated another way, Podman is the primary container interface in RHEL, while Kubernetes is the primary interface in OpenShift.
+In an OpenShift environment, the end user will create containers through the Kubernetes API - users generally do not interact directly with CRI-O on individual hosts in the cluster. **Stated another way, Podman is the primary container interface in RHEL, while Kubernetes is the primary interface in OpenShift**.

 For the rest of this lab, we will focus on the container tools provided in RHEL Server.
 The launch of RHEL8 introduced the concept of [Application Streams](https://www.redhat.com/en/blog/introduction-appstreams-and-modules-red-hat-enterprise-linux), which provide users with access to the latest versions of software like Python, Ruby, and Podman.
 These Application Streams have different, and often shorter life cycles than RHEL (10+ years).
 Specifically, RHEL8 Server provides users with two types of Application Streams for Container tools: